skip to Main Content

 Board of Directors

 During the 2022 election cycle, three Board of Director positions were eligible for election.
 Only one Director submitted candidacy for reelection and one property owner within the GHAD submitted candidacy for one of the positions, leaving one position vacant.
-The property owner rescinded candidacy, therefore two positions were vacant leading up to the 2022 election.
+The property owner rescinded candidacy, therefore, two positions were vacant leading up to the 2022 election.
 Since the number of candidates who applied was less than the number of eligible positions, only one director was appointed, and two positions remained vacant.
 Furthermore, since one candidate submitted and then rescinded candidacy, that position can only be filled by election in 2024, while the other position that did not receive any candidates can be appointed by the Orange County Board of Supervisors.
-On August 8, 2023, the Orange County Board of Supervisors appointed Marc Schwering to serve as a Board of Director for the Santiago GHAD.

 Alternate Chair: Hillard Kaplan– term expires 2026